Stranger At Our Side

 All Rights Reserved.

-This homily was delivered on 8th May 2011.
+Father Hanly’s homily for 3rd Sunday of Easter, Year A, was delivered on 8th May 2011.

 If you would like to use this transcript please contact us at email@example.com for permission.